tfjoek/class-of-09-scene-generator/README.md

 ## 💬 Contributing/Bugs

-feel free to fork this and do literally anything you want
+feel free to fork this and do anything on the feature/todo list or just literally anything else you want

 if you have any suggestions / bugreports you can make an issue or just dm me on discord (tfjoek)